Beyond Meritocracy

 For roughly 150 years, the socialist and communist left has organized around one foundational assumption: that our proximate fight is with capitalism.
 I believe this assumption is wrong, and that it explains much of our failure.

-Our fight is with class rule – the broader system of institutionalized relationships through which some people get others to work for them without meaningful reciprocity.
+Our fight is with class rule — the broader system of institutionalized relationships through which some people get others to perform labor for them without meaningful reciprocity, and in which there are thousands of different ways in which advantage and disadvantage are meted out and expressed.
 Capitalist wage exploitation is the most widespread and politically important form of this, but it is not the only one.
 Treating it as though it were has cost us dearly.

 These two problems (ambivalence among the relatively advantaged, and distrust among the marginalized) are connected.
 Both stem from a definition of class that is too narrow: one that focuses on wage labor and ownership of the means of production while ignoring the many other ways class rule reproduces itself.